w3c/openscreenprotocol/ssdp.md

 #### Reliability

 As UDP is unreliable, UPnP recommends sending SSDP messages 2 or 3 times with a delay of few hundred milliseconds between messages.
-In addition, the device must re-broadcast advertisements periodically prior to expiration of the duration specified in the `CACHE-CONTROL` header (whose minimum value is 1800s).
+In addition, the presentation display must re-broadcast advertisements periodically prior to expiration of the duration specified in the `CACHE-CONTROL` header (whose minimum value is 1800s).

 #### Latency of device discovery / device removal